vpaeder/esp_obs_commander/README.md

 - [Pngle](https://github.com/kikuchan/pngle), a lightweight PNG loader
 - [OBS Studio](https://obsproject.com) with [obs-websocket](https://github.com/obsproject/obs-websocket)
 - for Python scripts, [pymcp2221](https://github.com/vpaeder/pymcp2221), [pySerial](https://github.com/pyserial/pyserial) and [python-websocket-server](https://github.com/Pithikos/python-websocket-server)

+# Wiring

+If you can't mount a board, you can as well assemble a device by wiring components together.
+For this, you need:
+- an ESP32 with enough flash (4MB or more is recommended); if you take a kit, make sure you can access enough GPIO pins; as it is designed, you need 10 digital pins and 5 analog pins connected with ADC1 (ADC2 is not available when WiFi is turned on).
+- a screen with a SPI interface and a resolution of 320x240; I used the NHD-2.4-240320CF-BSVX-FT from Newhaven Display, which uses a ST7789VI controller.
+- a resistive touch panel with 4 pins; these usually come integrated with the screen module.
+- two analog potentiometers.

+By default, the firmware is configured with the following pin mapping (configurable in `menuconfig`):
+- GPIO4: screen reset
+- GPIO15: screen SPI clock
+- GPIO12: screen SPI MISO
+- GPIO13: screen SPI MOSI
+- GPIO14: screen SPI data
+- GPIO5: screen data/command selection pin
+- GPIO19: screen backlight (should be connected to screen through a transistor)
+- GPIO33: touch panel X-
+- GPIO26: touch panel X+
+- GPIO32: touch panel Y-
+- GPIO25: touch panel Y+
+- GPIO35: potentiometer 1
+- GPIO36: potentiometer 2
+- GPIO39: battery monitoring
+- GPIO21: battery charger status

+Battery is optional.

 # How to compile